sheddyranking/Microsolft-Power-Bi./README.md

 ## Python and Power BI

 Data Transformation can be done with Python scripts in the Query Editor, when a transfortion is don remember to load,close and apply the schema  you want to visualize in the model.

+## DAX - Essential

+> The `RELATED` Method is used to pull a table from another column.